Callam Mendez-Jones: Accrington Stanley

 In June 2016 he joined Accrington Stanley on a 6-month loan.
 He was named on the bench on the opening game of the season against Doncaster Rovers, making his debut in the same game coming off the bench for Janoi Donacien in the 79th minute.

 Mendez-Jones was released from the club on 30 June 2017.

-Hednesford Town
+Non-League career

 Mendez-Jones signed for Hednesford Town in November 2017.

-Rushall Olympic

 During pre-season of the 2019–20 season, Callam signed for Rushall Olympic, but it was only in September 2019 that he was able to make his debut, due to an MCL injury.

-Redditch United

 Mendez-Jones signed for Redditch United on 21 November 2019.